 Another good example is The Marshall Project.
 Their profile photo is a graphic cropped from their logo and the cover photo/graphic includes embedded text which elevates their mission and brand:

-Finally, it’s worth noting that after a new follower likes your page, it’s unlikely that they will ever visit your page again as the experience of your page will occur primarily in the feed through posts and ads.
+Finally, it’s worth noting that after a new follower likes your page, it’s unlikely that they will ever visit your page again.
+Followers will experience your page primarily in their feed through posts and ads, therefore it is essential to consistently use a properly designed profile photo for your nonprofit’s page.

 2) Post 2-5 times weekly to your Facebook Page and respond to your followers.